dankeyy/swap.py/README.md

 When there's a will, there's a way.
 That way is c-api.

 So after we swap the entries of (say) `a` and `b` in the frame's `f_locals` (this is what you would've got through locals() if you were at the actual frame), we write those to the frame's fastlocals (what is behind your friendly neighborhood `locals`) so that the change will persist after exiting the current frame.\
 I will make it clear that all this of course is not possible with merely `f_locals`/ `locals()` which really are just a dict representation, given by demand, to the frame's fastlocals array.
-That's why we need c-api's fasttolocals to make it stick.
+That's why we need c-api's fasttolocals to make it stick.\
 Overall that's really all there is to it.
-Simpler than you might have thought, huh?
+Pretty simple when you think about it.

 Also, I feel obliged to say it at this point; this is using an undocumented function of the c-api created mainly (only?) for debuggers.\
 But as the shitposter I am, I'm going to abuse it (sorry).\